On the affine invariant of simple hypersemitoric systems: Introduction

-Then, in 2009-2011, Pelayo \& \vungoc\ \cite{pelayo2009semitoric,pelayo2011constructing} advanced the question of global symplectic classification of integrable systems to systems of simple semitoric type (see Definition \ref{d.semitoric} and what follows), and later on Palmer \& Pelayo \& Tang \cite{palmer2019semitoric} extended this classification to semitoric systems.
+Then, in 2009-2011, Pelayo \& \vungoc\ \cite{pelayo2009semitoric,pelayo2011constructing} advanced the question of global symplectic classification of integrable systems to systems of simple semitoric type (see Definition \ref{d.semitoric} and what follows), and later on Palmer \& Pelayo \& Tang \cite{semitoricnonsimple} extended this classification to semitoric systems.
 Semitoric systems are a generalization of toric systems, since all but one of the Hamiltonians generate periodic flows, and the systems allow for more general singularities than in the toric case, called focus-focus singularities.
-The classification of semitoric systems is in term of $5$ invariants, with one of them being a generalization of the Delzant polytope of toric systems.
-We refer to it as the semitoric polytope invariant.
+The classification of semitoric systems is in term of five invariants, with one of them being a generalization of the Delzant polytope of toric systems.
+We refer to this invariant as the semitoric polytope invariant.

 Hypersemitoric systems are the next natural class of integrable systems when generalizing semitoric systems.
-Roughly speaking, an hypersemitoric system is an integrable system $(M,\omega,(J,H))$ on a $4$-dimensional symplectic manifold such that $J$ generates an effective $S^1$-action and all singularities are either non-degenerate or parabolic (where parabolic singularities are the simplest type of degenerate singularities).
-The goal of this paper is to contribute to the classification of hypersemitoric systems, by generalizing the semitoric polytope invariant to hypersemitoric systems.
-We call this invariant the affine invariant of a hypersemitoric system.
+A hypersemitoric system is an integrable system $(M,\omega,(J,H))$ on a $4$-dimensional symplectic manifold such that $J$ is proper and generates an effective $S^1$-action and all singularities are either nondegenerate or parabolic (where parabolic singularities are the simplest type of degenerate singularities).
+In this paper we are interested in a specific type of hypersemitoric systems called simple.
+A hypersemitoric system $(M,\omega,F=(J,H))$ is called simple if each connected component of a fiber $F^{-1}(f)$ contains at most one $S^1$ orbit of singular points.
+The goal of this paper is to contribute to the classification of hypersemitoric systems, by generalizing the semitoric polytope invariant to simple hypersemitoric systems.
+We call this invariant the affine invariant of a simple hypersemitoric system.
 In contrast to toric and semitoric systems, hypersemitoric systems may have fibers that have several components.
 The presence of disconnected fibers makes defining a generalization of a polytope invariant a more challenging task.

-Compared to a semitoric system there may be up two new main features in a hypersemitoric system: a flap (see Figure \ref{p.flap}) and/or a pleat/swallowtail (see Figure \ref{p.pleat}).
-In order to define the affine invariant for a hypersemitoric system we focus first on studying systems just admitting one of these structures and then generalize our procedure to general systems.
+Compared to a semitoric system, there may be two new main features in a simple hypersemitoric system: a flap (see Section \ref{s.flaps/pleatsdefinition} and Figure \ref{p.flap}) and/or a pleat/swallowtail (see Section \ref{s.flaps/pleatsdefinition} and Figure \ref{p.pleat}).
+In order to define the affine invariant for a simple hypersemitoric system we focus first on studying systems just admitting one of these structures and then generalize our procedure to general systems.